Boxer Rebellion: Causes

-In December 1897, Wilhelm II declared his intent to seize territory in China, which triggered a "scramble for concessions" by which Britain, France, Russia and Japan also secured their own sphere of influence in China.
+In December 1897, Wilhelm declared his intent to seize territory in China, which triggered a "scramble for concessions" by which Britain, France, Russia and Japan also secured their own sphere of influence in China.
 Germany gained exclusive control of developmental loans, mining, and railway ownership in Shandong province.
-Russia gained influence of all territory north of the Great Wall, plus the previous tax exemption for trade in Mongolia and Xinjiang, economic powers similar to Germany's over Fengtian, Jilin and Heilongjiang provinces.
-France gained influence of Yunnan, most of Guangxi and Guangdong provinces, Japan over Fujian province.
-Britain gained influence of the whole Yangtze River Valley (defined as all provinces adjoining the Yangtze river as well as Henan and Zhejiang provinces), parts of Guangdong and Guangxi provinces and part of Tibet.

-Only Italy's request for Zhejiang province was declined by the Chinese government.
+Russia gained influence of all territory north of the Great Wall, plus the previous tax exemption for trade in Mongolia and Xinjiang, economic powers similar to Germany's over Fengtian, Jilin and Heilongjiang.
+France gained influence of Yunnan, most of Guangxi and Guangdong, Japan over Fujian.
+Britain gained influence of the whole Yangtze valley (defined as all provinces adjoining the Yangtze, as well as Henan and Zhejiang), parts of Guangdong and Guangxi provinces and part of Tibet.
+Only Italy's request for Zhejiang was declined by the Chinese government.
 These do not include the lease and concession territories where the foreign powers had full authority.
 The Russian government militarily occupied their zone, imposed their law and schools, seized mining and logging privileges, settled their citizens, and even established their municipal administration on several cities.